Ms. Mercier is a professional director, and was Chair of the Ontario Teachers' Pension Plan Board from 2007 to 2014.

 She resides in Toronto, Ontario

 Mr. Barnard is an experienced senior executive with a record of building and leading high-performance executive teams and effectively communicating with partners, stakeholders, government and the public.
-Currently serving on the Governance and Compliance Review Committee of Greystone Capital Markets’ Board of Directors, Mr. Barnard has served on a number of different, high-profile boards in the past, including as Lead Director for the Bank of Canada, Board Chair of the Association of Universities and Colleges Canada, and many others.
+Mr. Barnard has served on a number of different, high-profile boards in the past, including as Lead Director for the Bank of Canada, Board Chair of Universities Canada, as a member of the board of Greystone Managed Investments and many others.

-At present, Mr. Barnard is the President and Vice-Chancellor, and Professor of Computer Science at the University of Manitoba.
+At present, Mr. Barnard is President and Vice-Chancellor, and Professor of Computer Science at the University of Manitoba.
 He previously served as President and Vice-Chancellor of the University of Regina and as Associate to Vice-Principals at Queen’s University.
-He is also currently on the Order of Canada Advisory Council, the Order of Manitoba Advisory Council and the Leadership Council for Digital Infrastructure (Honorary co-Chair).
+He is also a Fellow of the Royal Society of Canada and a Member of the Order of Manitoba.

-Mr. Barnard holds a PhD, MSc and BSc in Computer Science from the University of Toronto and resides in Winnipeg, Manitoba
+Mr. Barnard holds a PhD, MSc and BSc in Computer Science from the University of Toronto, a DipCS from Regent College (University of British Columbia) and an LLM from Osgoode Hall (York University), and resides in Winnipeg, Manitoba

 Ms. Doniz has served on more than a dozen public corporate, private, and non-profit boards in governance, finance and compensation committees with particular attention to financial, digital, technology, retail and consumer goods.
 She is currently a member of the Board of Directors for BayShore Health, Canada’s largest provider of home and community health services, North America’s largest publically traded operator of retail liquor stores, and Cymax, one of the fastest growing online furniture retailers.